prashanthrapolu-007/Self-driving-logs-analytics/README.md

   2. Add steps to EMR.
 The steps are read from a json file (airflow/dags/scripts/emr/process_log_file_emr.json).
 There are 3 steps in EMR
       a.
 Distributed copy the log files from S3 (s3://{log_bucket}//raw_logs//{execution_date}) to EMR location /logs
       b.
 Load the pyspark script from S3 (s3://{scripts_bucket}//spark/transform_log_data_for_analytics.py) and execute the script of raw logs data.
 Once the script is executed, the logs are written in parque format to EMR location /output.
       c.
-Distributed unload the processed files from /output to S3 (s3://{log_bucket}//processed_logs//{execution_date})
+Distributed unload the processed files from /output to S3 (s3://{log_bucket}//processed_logs//{execution_date}) in parquet format
   3. EMR step senor task.
 This task is to make sure that all the steps in EMR are working correctly.
   4. After all the EMR steps are successfully run, the EMR cluster is terminated.
   5. The processed logs are copied in a distributed fashion from S3 (s3://{log_bucket}//processed_logs//{execution_date}) to Redshift table.

  ## Reasons driving Architecture Decision:
   1. The logs can grow significantly large as number of vehicles and trips increase over time.
-Hence, Amazon S3 and Amazon Redshift are chosen as they are both horizontally scalable.
+Hence, Amazon S3 and Amazon Redshift are chosen as they are both horizontally scalable and Reshift is designed for faster reads and writes.
   2. Amazon Redshift provides an option to store the table values in sorted format.
 The log files are sorted on compound kye (function_name, start_time).
 Doing  this, whenever the data scientists perform any aggreagte function, only the nodes containing the specific function name are read so that queries are fast and performance is high.
   3. Sorting by the second column start_time enables data scientists to query the time taken a given function across time and the performance is high for these queries for the same reason mentioned above.